 Community without creative work is motionless.

 The fusion of the two creates a synergy, which I think of as a “fellowship of momentum.”
 Everyone works together to push each other forward.
 It's exciting to see how non-architectural programs like NuVu are inspired by design studio.
-It’s even more exciting to see a program like Write of Passage emerge, which could evolve into a persistent, medium-agnostic, "studio-culture" that lives on the internet.
+It’s even more exciting to see a program like Write of Passage gain traction, which is a persistent, global, "studio-culture" that lives on the internet.

 There are things to learn from architecture school beyond building design.

 Join to get new posts to your inbox.